dominik-lenda/100DaysOfCloud/README.md

 Hello, I’m Dominik :wave:
 I am a psychological researcher with experience in programming and data analysis.
-I’m doing the challenge because I want to become a cloud engineer.
+I’m doing the challenge because I want to become a cloud engineer specializing in data engineering.
 Until the end of the challenge, I'd like to:
-- get at least two Azure certifications including AZ-900 and AZ-104,
+- get at least two Azure certifications including AZ-900 and DP-900,
 - do at least 5 micro-projects from the [#100DaysOfCloudIdeas](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas) list,
 - have at least two interviews for a cloud engineer job; they don't have to be successful.